BBC Children In Need raises more than £39m after star-studded live show

 BBC Children In Need has raised more than £39 million following its annual fundraising show.

-The appeal show featured appearances from stars including Oscar-winner Gary Oldman, pop group Girls Aloud, chat show host Graham Norton, the cast of Gladiators and the Strictly Come Dancing professionals.
+The appeal show featured appearances from stars including Oscar-winner Gary Oldman, pop group Girls Aloud, chat show host Graham Norton, singer Kylie Minogue and Doctor Who actor Ncuti Gatwa, as well as the cast of Outnumbered, Gladiators, and the Strictly Come Dancing professionals.

 Ella Henderson and Rag’n’Bone Man were among those to provide musical entertainment during the live programme from MediaCityUK in Salford.